[Here is space for you to forget about that ship.]

 Meticulously planned devastation was the future proposed by the Conservatories.
 A strong and stable continuation of horror.
 And there was nothing anyone in the CitizenShip could do about it… Except perhaps the cabin boy.

-Known affectionately to many onboard as simply ‘Our Boy’, when called upon to do his duty, all aboard knew he would respond with a resounding, “yes mate!” and that with enough support he could take on the Outsiders and prevent the CitizenShip from being turned into a Citi-Tank.
+Known affectionately to many onboard as simply ‘The Absolute Boy’, when called upon to do his duty, all aboard knew he would respond with a resounding, “yes mate!” and that with enough support he could take on the Outsiders and prevent the CitizenShip from being turned into a Citi-Tank.

 The community of mates gathered, now pitted directly against the hoarding Conservatories.
 No more losses could be taken.
-The entire CitizenShip, on the precipice of great change, at last with a prospect of rocking the boat.
+The entire CitizenShip was on the precipice of great change, at last with a prospect of rocking the boat back towards safety.

 Don’t forget to vote Labour on June 8th!